Isoaxe/sudoku-solver/README.md

 # sudoku-solver
-Brute-force solver using the functional programming language Racket
+Brute-force solver using the functional programming language Racket.